WPGlobus/WPGlobus/README.md

 ## Description ##

 **WPGlobus** is a plugin for making bilingual / multilingual WordPress blogs and sites.

-> **Versions 1.0.x are released to the general public as Beta Software.
-During the Beta stage, the software is tested for bugs, crashes, errors and inconsistencies.
-If you see some obscure errors that the development team might not yet discovered, please let us know!
-Your reports are appreciated!**

 With the WPGlobus Free Core plugin, you can: